 The first step is to obtain the relevant expertise.
 There are a number of courses and formal certifications that will help you with that which I have reviewed in some detail at the following link.
 You can read detailed reviews of these courses here and pick one that best suits your needs:

 Once you have acquired the relevant skills, you can start looking at which career appeals to you most.
 This depends on your aptitude, skillset, prior experience and local job opportunities.
 Not everyone has to be a coder – you can be a blockchain consultant, tester, market researcher, blockchain product designer or any number of such related roles.
-Take your pick form the list below.
+Take your pick from the list below.

 1. Blockchain Engineer/ Developer

 Blockchain developers top this list because they really are at the forefront of what makes blockchain possible for use by businesses and retail users around the world.
-They also form the largest group with the most job openings.
+They also from the largest group with the most job openings.

 That does not mean though that all blockchain development jobs are all the same.
 For example, someone working on blockchain for an investment management firm would need an understanding of financial markets in addition to blockchain development.
 While someone working on a blockchain solution for a sports website would need a radically different set of skills.
 Which is just a way of saying that sector experience matters as well, just like in normal development jobs.

 Salaries will differ based on your sector choice and skill as well.
 Some blockchain developers in Silicon Valley easily make north of $150,000 a year at the very start of their careers.
 Its all about having the right skills and knowing what is in demand.